cxcheng/crms-poc/README.md

 # CRMS GraphQL API POC

 This is a Spring Boot application that uses the [GraphQL and GraphiQL Spring Framework Boot Starters](https://github.com/graphql-java-kickstart/graphql-spring-boot).
+The Spring Boot application internally uses [Spring Boot Webflux](https://spring.io/guides/gs/reactive-rest-service) to make REST calls to external microservices to supply the data.

 The GraphQL schema is as follows:
 ```